klong/frontend-nanodegree-mobile-portfolio/README.md

 `npm install`

-if you are on linux this should complete sucessfully, adding the npm packages to a new folder called `node_modules` (I developed this on a  Fedora 23 latop)
+if you are on linux this should complete sucessfully, adding the npm packages to a new folder called `node_modules` (I developed this on a Fedora 23 laptop)

 If you are on mac OSX, I had problems with using the default `npm install` installation method